Travel Guide to Aitutaki Lagoon, Cook Islands

 Aitutaki Holidays Overview — The Lagoon & Motu Islands — Day Cruises — Aitutaki Island

 Aitutaki is a lagoon island measuring 60 sq km in size, a third of which is land, about a 40-minute flight north of Rarotonga in the southern Cook Islands.
 This is the second most popular island to visit in the Cook Islands with beautiful beaches and a very laid back island style ambience.
-There are two distinct areas to stay: "Aitutaki Island" has the airport, villages and the majority of the accommodation; "Aitutaki Lagoon" includes the uninhabited coral islands fringing the lagoon and the very southern tip of Aitutaki Island which faces the lagoon and is departure point for the lagoon cruises.
+There are two distinct tourist focuses: "Aitutaki Island" is the main island with the airport, villages and the majority of the accommodation; "Aitutaki Lagoon" is the inner lagoon fringed by uninhabited coral islands and mostly visited on day cruises.

 Aitutaki Map & Pictures